MohammedBoure/EduConnect-BackEnd/README.md

 4. Access the API at `http://127.0.0.1:5000` or the deployed URL.

 ## Testing
 Use tools like **Postman**, **cURL**, or custom scripts to test the API.
 Refer to the documentation in `docs-APIs/` for details on endpoints, request formats, and response examples.
+Use the provided test accounts for authentication and admin access.

 ## Security
 - Use HTTPS in production to protect sensitive data.